-A. The white powdery residue on the surface of concrete or other masonry after it comes in contact with moisture is called efflorescence.
+A. The white powdery residue on the surface of concrete or another masonry after it comes in contact with moisture is called efflorescence.
 This is a very common occurrence and can be removed by following the steps outlined in our paper called Efflorescence Happens.

 Q. What kind of sealer should be used on Stepstone’s Products?

 A. Sealers will vary from region to region across the US as a result of climate, environmental regulations, and other factors.
 Therefore we do not recommend any particular products.
-You can feel free to call us and we would be able to confirm whether or not we are familiar with a manufacture or brand name you may have found for use in your local area.
+You can feel free to call us and we would be able to confirm whether or not we are familiar with a manufacturer or brand name you may have found for use in your local area.
 For more information on sealing your precast concrete please refer to our write-up on Sealing Your Product.